 Perhaps even more importantly, Centered WalkingSM can be very helpful in preventing the kind of injuries that so often lead to walking and other movement limitations.

 The essentials of Up With GravitySM can usually be learned on your own, without the help of a teacher.
 The Alexander Technique is most often learned in individual lessons and in groups with the help of a trained teacher, although it is possible to do a good deal of useful studying on your own.
-The principles of the Alexander Technique are also sometimes taught at a distance using Skype.
+The principles of the Alexander Technique are also sometimes taught at a distance using Zoom.

 Either of these processes can be extremely effective in helping you improve the way you walk.
 They are even more powerful when used together.